2020 Russian protests: Khabarovsk Krai protests

 Another wave of protests emerged in July after an arrest of popular Governor of Khabarovsk Krai Sergei Furgal.
 The detention was viewed by critics as politically motivated and caused demonstrations, this time mostly in Siberia (Asian part) and Eastern Russia (Volga region).

+Protests in Bashkiria

+There were also protests in the hill of Kushtau, Bashkorstan directed against the local authorities of Head of the Republic of Bashkortostan led by Fail Alsynov from 3 to 16 August.
+These demonstrations opposed the transfer of the Shihan's rights of mining to the Bashkir soda company.
+After long confrontation between local activists and authorities the latter suspended their mining plans and formally called sides to make a compromise over the mountain's future by offering a new plan to designate the mountain as national reserve for the nature conservation purpose.

 Navalny's poisoning

 On 20 August, Navalny felt unwell during a plane flight from Tomsk to Moscow.
 He became ill and was taken to a hospital in Omsk after an emergency landing there, and then, he was put in a coma.
 His wife, Yulia Navalnaya, assumed that the entire incident is an attempt to assassinate her husband and begged to evacuate him to Charité hospital in Berlin, Germany.
 Navalny survived a poisoning operation and found out that the perpetrator was the Federal Security Service (FSB), publishing his own list of people involved in assassination attempt on his life (the so-called Navalny List or Navalny 35).
 Because FSB is widely viewed as controlled by the Russian government, Navalny accused President Vladimir Putin for trying to kill him.